AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 NOVUS SPARTIAT
 ====

-This repository provides information pertaining to the robot NOVUS SPARTIAT, a self-driving car designed and programmed by the team Novus Spartans of the Batangas State University – The National Engineering University, made for the Philippine Robotics Olympiad 2024 – Future Engineers Category.
+This repository provides information pertaining to the robot of the Novus Spartiat Team, a self-driving car designed and programmed by students of the Batangas State University – The National Engineering University, made for the Philippine Robotics Olympiad 2024 – Future Engineers Category.

 <img src = "https://github.com/NovusSpartans/NOVUS-SPARTIAT_BatStateUTNEU_Future-Engineers-2024/blob/main/Vehicle%20Photos/Main%20View%20(Novus%20Spartiat).jpg">